0xPix3l/obsidian/Windows/Active directory/Attacks/timeroasting.md

 - `servicePrincipalName` attributes for computers (we did this using LDAPsearch)
 - requested TGS (like normal kerberoasting attack but for computers)
 - cracked it offline using `hashcat` module `31300`

+This process is designed to prevent a client from synchronizing with a malicious time server (by responding with a Message Authentication Code (MAC) in the NTP packet.
+This MAC is a cryptographic digest derived from the password hash of the computer account that sent the request.)